ShoheiOchi/IntelliProfiler/README.md

 ### Running the Analysis

 1. **Data Preparation**:
-   Prepare your RFID tracking data in a `.txt` file with the following structure:
+   The RFID tracking data should be logged using TeraTerm software, which communicates with the antenna board hardware.
+The data is saved as a `.txt` file.
-   - Each row should contain a timestamp and the position data (separated by `]`).
+   We provide a sample file named `Test.txt`, which can be found in the `data/` directory.
+This file contains the following structure:

 2. **Running the Script**:
    To start the analysis, run the main script: